Take photos with a PC

 When your photos are in OneDrive, you can get to them from almost any device, even if something happens to your PC.
 You can go to OneDrive.com

 using a web browser, you can use one of the mobile apps, and you can even keep files in sync with other computers by installing the OneDrive desktop app

-on them (available for Windows 7, Windows Vista and Mac)).
+on them (available for Windows 7, Windows Vista, and Mac).

 Storing photos in OneDrive makes sharing those photos convenient.
 You can choose whether you want to let people only view the files or also edit them.
 You can also post links on social networks and get short URLs for sharing in text messages.
-For more information on sharing files in OneDrive, see OneDrive: FAQ.
+For more info on sharing files in OneDrive, see OneDrive: FAQ.

-Next: Sharing and printing photos
+Next: Share and print photos